TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-Since there are many files in the path, we start recursively typing in the different directories by the keyword "Auth*" (Authorization).
+Since there are many files in the path, we start recursively greping in the different directories by the keyword "Auth*" (Authorization).

 Finally, in the /app path, we find, among others, the file "Authcontroller.php" which looks pretty good: